tjmichael81/pythonScripts/README.md

 - Input _alllayers folder from an ArcGIS Server-created cache (exploded format)
 - Convert directory and file names from hexadecimal to integer
 - Once converted the cache is in the correct format to be used as a hosted tile service

+###updatePointCoordinates.py
+- Update point coordinates (X, Y) based on new coordinates stored in the attribute table of the feature class